kamilww/Universal-Blockchain-Wallet/README.md

 https://github.com/ethereum/web3.py

 ## Installation
-1. Install PHP, bit, and web3
+1. Install PHP, bit, and web3, and clone the moneylegos and hd-wallet-derive github repos

-2. Set up and launch Geth testnet "moneylegos", which is available in github package
+2. Set up and launch Geth testnet "moneylegos" using the readme instructions in "moneylegos"

 3. Github package contains hd-wallet-derive. cd into the hd-wallet-derive